davidfdr99/GeneticAlgo_MISP/README.md

-# Comparing Metaheuristics to solve the Maximum Independent Set Problem
+# A Genetic Algorithm for the Maximum Independent Set Problem

-This repository includes the source code for my implementation of two different metaheuristics, Genetic Algorithm and Tabu Search.
+This repository includes the source code for my implementation of a Genetic Algorithm.

 It has been developed as coursework for the *Algorithms and Combinatorial Optimisation* course as part of the M2 GENIOMHE under the supervision of Prof. Franck Delaplace.